 - Less inflammation and scarring.
 In wound models it reduced inflammation and improved the organization of new collagen, meaning better-quality repair.

-One honest distinction often lost in marketing: most of the actual research is on the full natural protein, thymosin beta-4.
+One distinction the marketing tends to skip: most of the actual research is on the full natural protein, thymosin beta-4, not the fragment.
 A 2026 review in Sports Medicine notes that "very little is known about TB-500" itself, the short fragment people actually buy.

-This is the encouraging part, and it is fair to acknowledge it.
+This is the encouraging part, and it is fair to give it credit.
 In preclinical models, thymosin beta-4 has shown broad regenerative effects:

 - It accelerated healing of full-thickness skin wounds in mice, including diabetic, steroid-treated, and aged animals, with less scarring and better collagen organization.